 - Out-of-Home Respite: A respite service provided in settings other than the caregiver/care receiver’s home, including adult day care, senior center, nursing homes, assisted living facilities, family type homes, and/or summer camps, which allows the caregiver time away to do other activities.

 Respite services assist caregivers in helping their loved ones remain at home for as long as possible and delay or prevent nursing home placement, which often results in a much higher cost to both the family and the State Medicaid Program.

 Funding for Respite Services

-Area Agencies on Aging (AAAs) provide respite services across the state through a variety of federal and state-funded programs.
-Two primary programs are the New York Elder Caregiver Support Program funded under Title III-E of the Older Americans Act, and the state-funded Expanded In-Home Services for the Elderly Program (EISEP).
+Additionally, Area Agencies on Aging (AAAs) provide respite services across the state through a variety of federal and state-funded programs.
+Two primary programs are the National Family Caregiver Support Program (NFCSP) funded under Title III-E of the Older Americans Act, and the state-funded Expanded In-Home Services for the Elderly Program (EISEP).

-Respite is one of the supports offered through the State's Family Caregiver Support Program.
+Respite is one of the supports offered through the NFCSP.
 Individuals eligible for respite care under this program are:

 - Family caregivers providing care for individuals with Alzheimer's disease and related disorders, regardless of age; or

 - Grandparents and other relative caregivers (not parents) 55 years of age and older providing care to children under age 18; or